panoptic-labs/docs/docs/developers/V1.1/tokens/interfaces/interface.IERC20Partial.md

 Returns the amount of tokens owned by `account`.

-*This function is unchanged from the EIP*
+*This function is unchanged from the EIP.*

 ```solidity